fpco/safe-exceptions/README.md

 Therefore, this package takes the approach of trusting type information to determine if an exception is asynchronous or synchronous.
-The details are less interesting to a user, but the basics are: we leverage the extensible extension system in GHC and state that any extension type which is a child of `SomeAsyncException` is an async exception.
+The details are less interesting to a user, but the basics are: we leverage the extensible exception system in GHC and state that any exception type which is a child of `SomeAsyncException` is an async exception.
 All other exception types are assumed to be synchronous.